AutoHall: Automated Factuality Hallucination Dataset Generation for Large Language Models: Analysis

-Take those recognized hallucinatory references generated by LLMs for example, we examine the influence of topics on hallucination in \textbf{AutoHall} as shown in Fig.~\ref{fig:topic}.
-The finding is the top five topics in ChatGPT responses are history, technology, culture, geography and business, and yet in Llama 2-Chat are politics, technology, sports, geography and history.
+Take those recognized hallucinatory references generated by GPT-4o, ChatGPT and Llama2-7B-Chat for example, we examine the influence of topics on hallucination in AutoHall.
+From Fig.~\ref{fig:topic}, we find the top three topics in GPT-4o and ChatGPT responses are both history, technology and culture, but in Llama2-7B-Chat are politics, technology and sports.
+Thus, LLM hallucination is topic-sensitive and this inspires us that different specialized domain knowledge should be enhanced in different LLMs to mitigate hallucinations.